If you used my

 v0.8.5 but besides version upgrade no configuration changes are needed.

-A few interesting notes:
+Further interesting notes:

 NodeLocal DNSCacheis an add-on that runs a dnsCache pod as a daemonset to improve clusterDNS performance and reliability.
 The feature has been in Alpha since 1.13 release.
 The SIG Network is announcing the GA graduation of

 - SIG Network is moving IPv6 to Beta in Kubernetes 1.18